ontodev/robot/docs/template.md

 ### Manchester Parse Error

 The provided value cannot be parsed and may not be in proper Manchester syntax.
 See [Manchester Syntax](http://www.w3.org/2007/OWL/wiki/ManchesterSyntax) for more details.
+If you are using labels, make sure the labels are defined in the `--input` ontology or using the `LABEL` column.
+Also ensure that all properties use a label instead of a CURIE or IRI.

 ### Merge Error